Company Logo - Home Link

 A Victorian construction, Westminster Cathedral is the largest Catholic church in London.

-Standing just beside the cathedral is a 210ft (64m) tall viewing tower.
+But the reason it is on my list is because, sanding just beside the church is a 210ft (64m) tall viewing tower.

 The viewing gallery at the top gives unparalleled views of the Westminster area, including Westminster Abby, Big Ben and Parliament, Buckingham Place, Hyde Park… and more!